BlackKnight625/AmbientIntelligence/README.txt

     3. Open the project under "CameraApp" using Android Studio.
     4. Run the App on your USB connected phone.
     5. After these steps, the App will remain on your phone, so next time you want to launch it, you don't need to do the previous steps.
 Clicking on the App on your phone is enough.
-    6. Insert the Central System IP and Port.
+    6. Insert the Central System IP and Port (50051).
     7. Put your phone in a place where it can see the area you'll be interacting with

  To launch the Smartphone App (MOMS):